Exhibits at Mahwah Museum

 Admission to the museum is $5, free for museum members.

-Our first updated exhibit “Kilmer, The Man” will focus on local Poet Joyce Kilmer.
+Our exhibit “Kilmer, The Man & Kilmer, The War Years” will focus on local Poet Joyce Kilmer.
 “A patriot and warrior, a poet and lecturer, a husband and a father, a sergeant in WWI.”

 Our second exhibit “The First World War Part I and the First World War Part II ” will document the role of the United States in the First World War.

 When the Museum is reopened for the 2018-2019 season we will be featuring, aside from our new exhibits, our permanent exhibits:

 Les Paul in Mahwah and The Donald Cooper Model Railroad.

 The Donald Cooper Model Railroad